-BMI View: We made a revision to the consumer electronics market forecast for Iran in the Q415 update including a revision to historical data and the outlook over the medium term to 2019.
-The estimate for market size was revised downwards to more accurately reflect the scale of local demand for devices, but following the easing of sanctions our core scenario has become more bullish.
+BMI View: We made revisions to our consumer electronics forecast in the Q415 report to better reflect historical data and medium-term growth prospects to 2019.
+The previous market size estimates were revised downwards to more accurately reflect the scale of local demand for devices, but following the easing of sanctions our core scenario has become more positive for 2016.
 It is however important to stress the high level of uncertainty regarding the outlook for Iran due to a paucity of locally produced data, the high levels of political risk and the extent of the black market under the sanctions regime.
-Our new outlook estimates a market size of USD8.06bn in 2014, and we forecast a CAGR of 3.3% 2015-2019.
+Our new outlook estimates a market size of USD8.06bn in 2014 and we forecast a CAGR of 3.3% 2015-2019.